la2050/archive/_organizations/the-childrens-nature-institute.md

 project_image: 'http://img.youtube.com/vi/xF48V9enLaE/maxresdefault.jpg'
 project_video: ''
 org_summary: >-
-  CNIâ€™s mission is to educate children, families, and their communities through interactive experiences with nature and to cultivate respect and responsibility for the natural environment.
+  CNI’s mission is to educate children, families, and their communities through interactive experiences with nature and to cultivate respect and responsibility for the natural environment.
 We are the only organization in Los Angeles that focuses exclusively on environmental education for young children during their most impressionable years: birth through age 8.
 CNI